 The Municipality has 3 beach/recreation resorts, namely Stywelyne (Laaiplek), Dwarskersbos and Pelican Holiday Resort (Laaiplek).
-Pelican beach resort is currently not in operation due to the poor state of the chalets and camping sites.
+The latter is currently not in operation due to the poor state of the chalets and camping sites.
+The Municipality is attending to it.
 The Municipality manages the other two resorts itself and strives to maintain a high standard at all times as these resorts contribute significantly to the tourism sector.